A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Main Results

 \subsection{Related Work}

-There are a number of results on perturbation of semidefinite programs in the literature including \cite{BS00,Luo96dualityand,Luo97dualityresults,sturm_high} which were mentioned in the introduction.
-The book by Bonnans and Shapiro \cite{BS00}, for instance, has many results on general conic programs that are also applicable to SDPs.
+Our work is closely related to the perturbation theory and sensitivity analysis which are, of course, classic topics in the optimization literature.
+In particular, there are a number of results on perturbation of semidefinite programs including \cite{BS00,Luo96dualityand,Luo97dualityresults,sturm_high} which were mentioned in the introduction.
+The book by Bonnans and Shapiro \cite{BS00}, for instance, has many results on the perturbation and sensitivity analysis of general conic programs that are also applicable to SDPs.
+See also \cite{RT74} for earlier results in the context of convex optimization.
 However, many of those results require that some sort of constraint qualification holds.